Fenix Furano Japan 11

 Opportunities abound for buyers looking to access the Furano market.

 Fenix Furano opened in 2020, setting a new benchmark for western-style luxury condo-hotel accommodation in Kitanomine and units all sold within three months of launch.
-A second phase of that same development will comprise of two new buildings, Fenix East and Fenix West.
-This phase is now in planning with units available for purchase off-the-plan.
+A second phase of that same development comprises of two new buildings, Fenix East and Fenix West, both also now for sale with Fenix West opening in late 2022.

-Metropoly Holdings have developed Kaku Place in Furano too, with the building now complete and most of the 16 units still available for the right buyer.
+Metropoly Holdings have developed Kaku Place, with the building open and many of the 16 units still available for the right buyer.

-As Furano becomes increasingly popular, opportunities to buy and operate commercial properties such as this 10-bedroom pension 100m from the gondola and this Furano Ryokan are available.
+As Furano becomes increasingly popular, opportunities to buy and operate commercial properties such as this 10-bedroom pension 100m from the gondola and this beautiful large house are available.

 There is opportunity in the market for land too with plots available on both the Kitanomine and Furano sides attracting a lot of interest.